Roomify/docs/roomify_accommodations/content/email.rst

 Manage Email Templates
 **********************

 The text of the emails sent by your site can be customized by Roomify Managers.
-In the 'Manage Content' tab of your dashboard, click on 'Manage Email Templates'.
-Find the template you wish to update, and click 'edit'.
+In the **Manage Content** tab of your dashboard, click on **Manage Email Templates**.
+Find the template you wish to update, and click **Edit**.

 .. image:: images/email_templates.png
    :width: 600 px